 The governors, staff and I are delighted to introduce you to the work of our school.

-We have three bases in Lincolnshire; at Lincoln, Baumber and Amber Hill.
+We have three bases at Lincoln, Baumber and Amber Hill.
 At Amber Hill, we have a unit for high functioning autistic pupils.
 In addition, we provide education for pupils in the home whose medical needs are such that they cannot access a base.

 We are a hope led school.
 We draw upon the work of positive psychologists such as Rick Snyder, Shane Lopez, Martin Seligman, and Dante Dixson.
 We passionately believe that a child’s history is not their destiny; that a person’s current circumstance does not dictate their future.